google/spirv-tutor/02 - My First Change/README.md

 ## Comments

 In SPIR-V, comments start with `;`.
-Try adding comments to `exercise.spirv`.
+Try adding comments to `exercise.spvasm`.
 Validate the changes by calling:

     $ ./validate